Police: At least 2 shooters kill 6, wound 12 in Sacramento

 On Feb.
 28, a father killed his three daughters, a chaperone and himself in a church during a weekly supervised visitation.
 David Mora, 39, was armed with a homemade semiautomatic rifle-style weapon, even though he was under a restraining order that prohibited him from possessing a firearm.

-Councilmember Katie Valenzuela, who represents the area where the shooting happened, said she’s fielded phone calls reporting many violent incidents in her district during her 15 months in office.
+Councilmember Katie Valenzuela, who represents the area where Sunday's shooting happened, said she’s fielded phone calls reporting many violent incidents in her district during her 15 months in office.

 Valenzuela cried at a news conference as she told reporters that the latest phone call woke her up at 2:30 a.m.
 Sunday with details about the latest tragedy.